 Both her sons attended Beverley Grammar School and the J6th.

 Karen was a Parent Governor at her sons’ primary school in Skidby for eight years, seven as Vice-Chair of Governors and finally as Chair.
 She was the Link Governor with responsibilities for Quality of Teaching, Leadership and Management (Raise online)

 Karen worked in the NHS for more than 10 years in Pathology, within medical microbiology and mortuary departments, both in Hull and in her native Wrexham in North Wales

 Karen also worked in the science department of a local secondary school for three years, which afforded her an invaluable insight into the workings and expectations of Secondary education.

-Sally-Ann is a Co-opted Governor and Chair of the Finance Committee whose son attended BGS and the J6th.
+Sally-Ann is a Co-opted Governor whose son attended both BGS and the J6th.

 Her professional life falls into two phases – commercial practice and education.
 Initially Sally-Ann was a Company Secretary for a Horticultural Construction business during which time she gained a MBA.
 After this, Sally-Ann moved into education.
 First, as a Teaching Assistant then, after completing a PGCE, teaching at a Primary School in Hessle for three years.

 In 2012, Sally-Ann was awarded a Masters Degree in Autism and in 2013, became the coordinator for the Social Communication Difficulties Panel, which is the autism diagnostic pathway in the East Riding.
 Sally-Ann still undertakes these duties in a part-time capacity and has been seconded to a further part-time role as Education Health and Care Plan Coordinator.
 The study of autism remains a passion and she is currently reading for a Phd, investigating the impact of dreaming upon the well-being of people with autism.